-The Town owns and operates 19 facilities that serve the community including government buildings such as the Town Hall, protection services including two fire halls, recreation and culture facilities including the Stronach Aurora Recreation Complex, and transportation services buildings (AMP 2018).
+The Town owns and operates 19 facilities that serve the community including government buildings such as the Town Hall, protection services including two fire halls, recreation and culture facilities including the Stronach Aurora Recreation Complex, and transportation services buildings (Town of Aurora, 2021).
 These facilities may be considered single assets, but they consist of several inter-connected infrastructure systems.
 Therefore, common building components across all facilities have been considered in the risk assessment rather than assessing each facility independently.
 A list of building component infrastructure considered for all facilities is as follows:

 - Heating, Ventilation, and Air-Conditioning (HVAC) systems

-- Building envelope systems
+- · Building envelope systems

-- Building structural systems
+- · Building structural systems

 - Electrical systems

 - Plumbing systems

 - Hardscaping

 Facilities owned and operated by the Town are predominantly located in the central core of the community with some outlying facilities.
-Figure 4 provides an overview of the facilities included in the risk assessment for which spatial data was available.
+Figure 5 provides an overview of the facilities included in the risk assessment for which spatial data was available.

-Figure 5: Map of Town Facilities
+Figure 5: Map of Town Facilities (note that some public facilities are not shown)